 Bike headlights with external battery packs, like the Imjin 800 Onyx, can diversify your power needs compared to a USB-powered light like the Niterider Lumina Boost (which I otherwise love).
 The downside is that the battery packs often need a special cable and wall power to recharge, so, it’s a tradeoff.

-Battery Saving Tips for Electronics
+Battery Saving Tips

 Using electronic devices carefully while bikepacking is at least as important as how you recharge them.
 Here are a bunch of ways to conserve battery while you’re out on the road or trail.

 Smartphones vary a lot in terms of battery life and features.
 Some have battery saver modes that actually work well; others, not so much.
 In all cases though, the battery will last longer if you: